COMMUNICATION IS ALWAYS KEY.

 Owning Up To Deficiencies

 It happens to everyone.
 Especially in winter, weather and time can get in the way of being able to get everything done the right way.
 Equipment can break down.
 Employees get sick.
 The snow won’t stop coming down or the rain just won’t fall.
-Some things are out of your control and, after all, we are all only h
+Some things are out of your control and, after all, we are all only human.

-Being open with maintenance managers about any problems you encountered on site can help maintain a strong relationship.
+Being open with maintenance managers about any problems you encountered on-site can help maintain a strong relationship.
 Come to them with an update and a plan.

 Providing a solution before they have time to ask for one sends a message that you understand their position, support their role in maintaining a building’s property, and are honest and trustworthy.